Understanding Dementia Course

 Personal hygiene, chewing, and swallowing.

-View the part 2 presentation (.ppt)
+View the part 2 Washing, Dressing, and Eating and Drinking presentation (ppt)

 Part 3 - Continence and Night Disturbance